-TOPs is a tool employed regularly by the Treasury and there are three main methods they employ to collect against a defaulted loan.
+TOPs is a tool regularly employed by the Treasury, and there are three primary methods they use to collect on a defaulted loan.

 - If you have defaulted on a Federally backed loan and you are due a refund on your tax return, forget about it, the US Treasury will take those funds and apply it to your debt.

 - If you are due any Federal benefits payment such as social security, the Treasury will offset 15% of these funds.
 So if you are retired and on a fixed income, chances are the US Treasury will cut the amount you receive every month.

 - Administrative wage garnishment is the last and perhaps most widely used strategy for collecting against you.
 This is the process where a creditor contacts the employer of a debtor, and a percentage of their pay is withheld and sent to the creditor rather than to the debtor, typically 15% of NET earnings despite what the wage protections are in your state.
 Yes, you heard me right.
 If you live in Texas, Pennsylvania, South Carolina or any of those wonderful States that protect 100% of your wages from creditors, this does not apply to Administrative Wage Garnishment from the US Treasury Department.